Patrick Argüello: Legacy

 In 1972, the Japanese Red Army and the Popular Front for the Liberation of Palestine (PFLP) killed 26 people and wounded more than 80 in the Lod Airport massacre.
 The letter claiming responsibility for the attack, which the PFLP had dubbed "Operation Dir Yassin" against Israel, explained that it had been carried by Squad of the Martyr Patrick Argüello — though Argüello had been killed two years earlier in the failed hijacking.

 In the late 1970s, a small book publisher in San Francisco, California, named itself the Patrick Argüello Press/People's Information Relay.
 It was noted chiefly for publishing Minimanual of the Urban Guerrilla and Red Army Faction.
 American authorities arrested the publisher's editors on unrelated charges, following which the company was dissolved.

 In 1983, after the Nicaraguan Revolution, the Sandinista National Liberation Front commemorated Argüello by renaming the geothermal plant at Momotombo in his honor.
 However, after the 9/11 attacks against the United States, the Nicaraguan government of Arnoldo Alemán removed the name of the plant, claiming it was wrong to honor a terrorist.

-The 1990s British–German musical group Baader Meinhof wrote a song entitled "Kill Ramirez" with the verse: "Patrick Argüello, Leila Khaled/disappeared into the tail end of the plane/said he's not one/of the brothers/good days bad days/they're all the same/Kill Ramirez el pirata"; the publisher Luke Haines used a pseudonym for the album.
+The 1990s British musical group Baader Meinhof wrote a song entitled "Kill Ramirez" with the verse: "Patrick Argüello, Leila Khaled/disappeared into the tail end of the plane/said he's not one/of the brothers/good days bad days/they're all the same/Kill Ramirez el pirata"; the publisher Luke Haines used a pseudonym for the album.